Gellybean/Gellybean/MathfinderBot.md

 -:-

 `number-or-name`
- - The name or index number associated with it (use /var List-Presets to see a comprehensive list).
+ - The name or index number associated with it (use /var List-Weapons to see a comprehensive list).

 `hit-mod`
  - The modifier used for hitting.